pyeventsourcing/eventsourcing/README.md

 For simplicity, this application has just one type of entity.
 A real application may involve several different types of entity, factory methods, entity repositories, and event sourced projections.

-An event sourced application object can be used as a context manager, which helps close things down at the end.
-With an application instance, call its factory method to register a new entity.
-Update an attribute value.
+As shown below, an event sourced application object can be used as a context manager, which closes the application at the end of the block.
+With an instance of the example application, call the factory method register_new_entity() to register a new entity.
+Then, update an attribute value by assigning a value.
 Use the generated entity ID to subsequently retrieve the registered entity from the repository.
 Check the changed attribute value has been stored.
+Discard the entity and see that the repository gives a key error when an attempt is made to get the entity after it has been discarded:

 ```python
 with ExampleApplication(db_uri='sqlite:///:memory:') as app: